kinguinltdhk/Kinguin-eCommerce-API/quickstart/README.md

      https://gateway.kinguin.net/esa/api/v2/order/PHS84FJAG5U/dispatch
 ```

 Due to the asynchronous nature of order processing, the API may return an error marked as `retryable`.
 This means that the order is still being processed.
 As long as the API returns an `retryable` error, the request should be retried at appropriate intervals.
+The exception to the rule are PRE-ORDER products, where in case of `ProcessingPreorder` error the request should be retried only after product release date.

 ## Get keys